How Much Is a Dog Supposed to Eat?

 How Often to Feed a Dog

-Feed puppies four times a day, gradually transitioning to two meals as they mature.
-More frequent meals accommodate their smaller stomachs and higher energy needs during growth.
+When raising a puppy, you should know how much food for a dog is needed per day and what frequency of meals is acceptable.
+Feed puppies four times daily, gradually transitioning to two meals as they mature.
+Offering puppy food more frequently accommodates their smaller stomachs and higher energy needs during growth.

 Puppy | Meals Per Day |